-Bruce Chatwin was different things to different people: a director at Sotheby's, an archeaologist, a journalist, photographer and art-collector.
-Married for 23 years, he was also an active homosexual.
-He was at once a socialite, mixing with the rich and famous, and a loner who explored the limits of extreme solitude.
+Chatwin himself was different things to different people: a journalist, a photographer, an art collector, a restless traveller and a bestselling author; he was also a married man, an active homosexual, a socialite who loved to mix with the rich and famous, and a single-minded loner who explored the limits of extreme solitude.

-In 1991, Nicholas Shakespeare was given unrestricted access to Chatwin's private notebooks, diaries and letters.
-Across five continents he gathered evidence from Chatwin's friends, family, hosts, enemies and lovers.
-Looking for Chatwin behind the masks, he has written the definitive biography of one of the mossot charistmatic and elusive literary figures of our time.
+From unrestricted access to Chatwin's private notebooks, diaries and letters, Nicholas Shakespeare has compiled the definitive biography of one of the most charismatic and elusive literary figures of our time.

 'A fascinating account of the man behind the myth'

 Madonna remains one of the most fascinating women of our timeTelegraph

 O'Brien is a capable and intelligent writer...a refreshing biography of the iconic popstressGuardian

 If Madonna is your Elvis you will devour Lucy O'Brien's definitive biography; not only can she write properly, but her book is objective, immaculately researched and illuminating.Irish Examiner